tajo/react-range/README.md

 ## Features

-- Range input supporting vertical and horizontal sliding
+- Range input supporting **vertical and horizontal sliding**
 - Unopinionated styling, great for **CSS in JS** too
-- No wrapping divs or additional markup, specify your own!
+- No wrapping divs or additional markup, bring your own!
 - **Accessible**, made for keyboards and screen readers
 - **Touchable**, works on mobile devices
 - Can handle negative and decimal values